How to Estimate Your Car’s Value

 Get a minimum of three or four bids, average them out, and it will give you an idea of what your vehicle is worth.

-Contrary to popular belief, after making a car ready for sale, most car dealers only mark-up their cars somewhere between $1,000 to $2,500 over wholesale value.
-There's not a huge 300% mark-up like in other retail industries.
+Contrary to popular belief, after making a car ready for sale, most car dealers only mark up their vehicles somewhere between $1,000 to $2,500 over wholesale value.
+There’s not a massive 300% mark-up like in other retail industries.

-With that in mind you can go to the used car sections of sites like CarClearanceDeals and Edmunds to search for your current car.
-Whatever the list price is, discount the car about $2,500 and that will be a pretty good estimate on your vehicles value BEFORE any reconditioning or repair costs.
+With that in mind, you can go to the used car sections of sites like Ryde Shopper and Cars Direct to search for your current car.
+Whatever the list price is, discount the car about $2,500, and that will be a pretty good estimate on your vehicle’s value BEFORE reconditioning or repair costs.

-There are several conditions other than the actual vehicle that may affect a trade-in's value such as the vehicle's popularity, quality, history, and the overall used car market.
+Several conditions other than the actual vehicle may affect a trade-in’s value, such as the vehicle’s popularity, quality, history, and overall used car market.

-In conclusion, the best way to determine the value of your trade is to get several honest opinions of the vehicle you're wanting to trade.
-Gathering different appraisals online and offline will give you a good idea of what your vehicle is truly worth.
+In conclusion, the best way to determine the value of your trade is to get several opinions about the vehicle you want to trade.
+Gathering different appraisals online and offline will give you a good idea of your car’s worth.